Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 That’s one of the reasons being a digital nomad is often more affordable than staying put.
 You’re ditching those ongoing home expenses along the way.
 Not to mention that you don’t have much room in your bag, so you won’t be shopping half as much as you did at home.
 Instead, you find yourself with a small manageable set of expenses all connected to the city you are living in at that moment.

 With all that in mind, my lifestyle is actually very affordable (except when I’m hanging out in Switzerland, but even that’s not as bad as you think).
-I try to spend less than $2,500 per month on living expenses (not including a few variable things like business expenses).
+I generally try to spend less than $2,000 per month on living expenses (not including a few variable things like business expenses).
+This year so far, I’ve come in way under budget, spending about $1,500 per month on day-to-day living expenses.

 What’s your monthly budget?